Free Shipping on orders over $69

 Does your pet suffer from itchy skin, chronic ear infections, excessive gas, loose stools, vomiting, or just not eating?
 It may be time to take a look at their diet.

 As pet parents, we always want what’s best for our furry friends.
-That includes giving them a well balanced diet.
+That includes giving them a well-balanced diet.
 Picking out the right recipe for your dog or cat can be tough: even the most seemingly natural pet foods can be full of filler ingredients and digestive irritants.
-That’s why it’s important to know right from the start what foods to look out for.
+That’s why it’s important to know right from the start what foods to look out for on pet food labels.

 Limited Ingredient Diet Duck Pâté for Cats